Looking for a Quote on a New Project? Call Us Today!

 Bad Welding vs Good Welding

-Bad welding typically displays signs of improper preparation, poor fit-ups, insufficient penetration, excessive porosity, and lack of fusion.
+Bed welding typically displays improper preparation, poor fit-ups, insufficient penetration, excessive porosity, and lack of fusion.
 Such deficiencies result in weakened joints prone to cracking, leaking, and premature failure.
 Conversely, good welding demonstrates thorough joint preparation, accurate alignment, deep penetration, minimal porosity, and full fusion.
 Well-executed welds exhibit excellent tensile strength, corrosion resistance, and dimensional stability, providing reliable solutions for various industrial applications.

 1. Appearance